 Are you going to Outdoor School at Camp Gray?
 We operate similar programs, but life at the coast is a bit different!

-Summer Camp Families
+Summer at Camp Hancock

 Looking for information about Camp Hancock’s summer overnight camp?
 Some things are similar in the summer but not everything!